Marcus Claudius Marcellus: Sicily and Syracuse

-Death in battle
+Death

 The final period of Marcus Claudius Marcellus’ life began with his fourth election to Roman consul in 210 BC.
 Marcellus’ election to office sparked much controversy and resentment towards Marcellus because of accusations by political opponents that his actions in Sicily were excessively brutal.
 Representatives of Sicilian cities presented themselves before the senate to complain about Marcellus' past actions.
 The complaints prevailed and Marcellus was forced to switch control of provinces with his colleague, so that Marcellus was not the consul in control of Sicily.
 On switching provinces, Marcellus took command of the Roman army in Apulia, leading it to many decisive victories against the Carthaginians.
 First, Marcellus took the city of Salapia and then continued along his way by conquering two cities in the region of Samnium.
 Next, when the army of Gnaeus Fulvius, another Roman general, was completely dismantled by Hannibal, Marcellus and his army stepped in to check the progress of the Carthaginian leader.
 Then Marcellus and Hannibal fought a battle at Numistro, where a clear victory could not be decided, although Rome claimed a victory.
 Following this battle, Marcellus continued to keep Hannibal in check, yet the two armies never met in a decisive battle.
 This can be seen as the result of a deliberate strategy of attrition warfare on Marcellus' part.
 (Attrition warfare as a strategy against Hannibal was originally pioneered by Marcellus's friend, Fabius Maximus, who was given the (originally derogatory) nickname "Cunctator", or "the delayer".)
 Livy reports Marcellus describing the Carthaginians as "the men whom you wore down in skirmishes...whose tracks you have dogged".